albinotonnina/react-fake-checkbox-styled-components/README.md

-## React fake Checkbox UI Component
+## React label + checkbox

-Playing with Styled Components, design system ideas and a Checkbox UI Component that doesn't use an actual input type=checkbox
+Experimenting with Styled Components, design system ideas and a Checkbox UI Component that doesn't use an actual input type=checkbox

 ## Installation